michaelthood/PillCount/README.md

 At the prompt in the blue command module at  c:\useres\Your Name\ type
 ./pc.ps1
-return will run the program
+The return key will run the program.
-in the date to be entered use mm/dd/yyyy format.
+In the date to be entered, use mm/dd/yyyy format.
  Below is the code. #>

 @'